erichexter/hmmwv-manuals/TM-9-2320-280-20-1/chapter1.md

 ![47_image_0.png](images/47_image_0.png) these plates are worn, broken, painted over, missing, or unreadable, they must be replaced.
 Information on data plate may vary per model.

-1-13.
-LOCATION AND CONTENTS OF WARNING, CAUTION, AND DATA PIATES (Cont'd)

 ![48_image_0.png](images/48_image_0.png)

-1-13.
-LOCATION AND CONTENTS OF WARNING, CAUTION, AND DATA PLATES (Cont'd)

 ![49_image_0.png](images/49_image_0.png)

-1-13.
-LOCATION AND CONTENTS OF WARNING, CAUTION, AND DATA PLATES (Cont'd)

 ![50_image_0.png](images/50_image_0.png)

-1-13.
-LOCATION AND CONTENTS OF WARNING, CAUTION, AND DATA PLATES (Cont'd)
 MAX.
 VEHICLE OPERATING SPEEDS
 TRANSFER CASE RANGE SELECTION